Image of the cover of the book "Size Matters"

 2019-10-15

-When I think back, I wasn’t paying so much attention.
-Back in 2017 I was invited to give a talk about some work on monumentality that I have done before.
-This work consisted of calculating building materials of ancient Sumerian architecture.
-In other words, I reconstructed and calculated which materials were used in what capacity.
-Monumentality in archaeology is interesting really.
+I wasn’t paying much attention back then.
+In 2017, I was invited to give a talk about some of the work I had done before on monumentality.
+This work involved calculating the building materials used in ancient Sumerian architecture.
+In other words, I reconstructed and calculated which materials were used for what purpose.
+Monumentality in archaeology is interesting.
 For instance, you can calculate how many people you need to build something.
-Similarly, you can calculate how long building something takes, when you have a specific amount of people.
+You can also calculate how long it will take to make something if you have a specific number of people.

-However, when the two days of discussing and talking about monumentality where over, I was still sitting at the table.
-With me were some of the participants and the organisers, some of whom I already knew.
+However, when the two days of discussing monumentality were over, I was still sitting at the table.
+Some of the participants and the organisers were with me, some of whom I already knew.
 They were discussing if and how they would publish the workshop.
 One of my former professors asked me if I would be interested in joining the group of editors.
-So I thought editing a book can’t be so much work: I review some of the articles and have something to write on my CV.
+I thought editing a book would be fairly straightforward: I would review some of the articles and it would be a good addition to my CV.
 Boy, was I wrong.

 Editing a volume